 "Actually, most of my friends did the work.
 All of my best friends have been married for a while, and during the four years that my boyfriend and I have been together, it had been them always badgering him about proposing.
 (They really were anxious for me to join the club.)
 They pretty much drilled it into him that it should be at least a certain cut, size, band, etc. When he finally did get the ring, he followed their advice on everything but the setting."

 Who it works for: The traditionalist.
 You're too reserved to point out the ring yourself, but your best friend or close family member knows your style, and you completely trust their taste.

 How to do it: Let your close friend or family member know what you like and don't like.
-If there's one ring in particular you love, tell your friend.
+If there's one ring in particular you love, tell your friend and tell her exactly what it is that you like about it in case he doesn’t go for that exact one.
+Prepare your friend or family member with access to your Pinterest account password and plenty of photos so they know what to look for.
 When it seems like he's fishing for ring hints, you'll be able to confidently send him to talk to your close confidante.

 Timing tip: Let him come to you for hints instead of pressuring him to talk to your family or friend, which could be intimidating.

 "When talking about other friends that had gotten engaged, I told him what stone shapes I really liked (and the ones I really didn't like!) and what kind of metal I liked.
 Then I left it up to him.
 What he got me was above and beyond what I could've imagined.
 I trust his taste and it ended up being great for both of us.
 I didn't want to take the surprise out of it and tell him exactly what I wanted!"